bellmit/Diskuv-Communicator-v1-Server/diskuv-changes/README.md

   Mitigation: Limit the # of employees with access.

-  Mitigation: Swamp survivor conversations with background noise.
-That is, encourage non-survivor uses of Diskuv Communicator to allow for plausible deniability.
+  Mitigation: Swamp member conversations with background noise.
+That is, encourage several uses of Diskuv Communicator to allow for plausible deniability.

   Future Mitigation: (Not distant future).
 Allow concerned parties to register on the user's behalf